rails/weblog/_posts/2015-07-31-this-week-in-rails-wildcard-template-dependencies-and-more-performance.markdown

 ### [Performance improvements](https://github.com/rails/rails/pull/21057)

-By reducing the number of object allocations, this giant patch helped reduce memory usage _and_ also brings you some significant seed improvements (as a benchmark, [codetriage.com](http://codetriage.com) ran about 10% faster).
+By reducing the number of object allocations, this giant patch helped reduce memory usage _and_ also brings you some significant seed improvement (as a benchmark, [codetriage.com](http://codetriage.com) ran about 10% faster).

 ## Fixed